Kobie Flowers

 Biography

-Kobie is, first and foremost, a trial lawyer, with over twenty-five years of courtroom experience.
-Kobie has litigated cases in federal and state courts throughout the United States and in the military commissions in Guantanamo Bay.
+Kobie is a trial lawyer with over twenty-five years of experience.
+He has litigated cases in federal and state courts across the United States and in the military commissions at Guantanamo Bay.
 He represents clients in high-stakes criminal investigations, civil litigation, internal investigations, and trials.
-Recognized by his peers for his trial acumen, Kobie teaches the art and science of trial lawyering to other lawyers around the country.
+Kobie also teaches trial lawyering to lawyers nationwide.

 Flowers Keller LLP